falkr/ttm4115/pages/prep-components.md

 Single classes are often too small to be individual delivery items that are not worth the effort of ordering somewhere else, and often even classes cannot be developed by themselves because they are so closely coupled with other classes.

-Components, instead, offer a unit that can be more suitable to deliver separately.For that, its interfaces and functionality must be described as precisely as possible for each component.
+Components, instead, offer a unit that can be more suitable to deliver separately.
+For that, its interfaces and functionality must be described as precisely as possible for each component.